I hear this question a lot: “Do I raise or return this error in Python?”

 and return

-to ensure that errors are handled in your Python code.
+, defining custom exceptions, and implementing comprehensive logging, monitoring, and consistent architectural patterns, you ensure that errors are handled explicitly and effectively in your Python code.